ltiongl/data-analytics-portfolio-projects/retail-sales/README.md

 #### 4. Data cleaning summary
 * The dataset doesn't contain any duplicated or null data.
-* There is no standardization issu in the dataset.
+* There is no standardization issue in the dataset.
 * The data type of `Date` is changed to `DATE` data type.

 ### Data Exploration / EDA